-- Sell it: Stealing data and selling it to other criminals to use the information for what they need is lucrative.
+- Sell it: Stealing data and selling it to other criminals to use it for what they need is lucrative.
 Information can be packaged according to data type, and then sold to whoever is looking to use that kind of data.
 Selling bulk email addresses to spammers is an easy way to make money.

 - Phishing attacks: Information a hacker obtains can be used to craft more convincing phishing attacks with customized and detailed information in their messages for the individual being targeted.
 Information about an employer—like names and email addresses of people you work with—can be used against someone in an effort to steal information about a workplace.

-- Blackmail: It’s becoming common for hackers to steal photos, particularly in sextortion, and secure documents to commit blackmail.
+- Blackmail: It’s becoming common for hackers to steal photos—particularly in sextortion—and secure documents to commit blackmail.
 They threaten to release the information to employers, friends, and family, and expect payment in return for keeping the data secret.
 Encryption stops hackers from stealing and using the data.

 - Fraud: This is common with stolen medical data.
 The data is used to create fake credentials that are used to apply for Medicaid for expensive surgeries that were never done.
 There is also fraud via filing refunds on fake tax returns.

 - Login credentials: Usually done on a fake WiFi hotspot, hackers steal login credentials from victims and see if they use them elsewhere—like Amazon or iTunes—and make purchases there.

 - LOLz: New hackers want to steal data simply to prove that they can.
 Experienced hackers can practice hacking a particular phone vulnerability of an innocent person before taking on a bigger target.
 While they often only sell any data, it’s still bad if they find personal data which can lead to blackmail.